 The alcohol can come from drinking alcoholic beverages.
 It can come from meds.
 Or it can come from that produced naturally in the body.

-However, they’re all the same to a breathalyzer and in the eyes of the law.
+But they’re all the same to a breath tester.
+And in the eyes of the law.

 Always be sure to drink alcohol carefully when taking meds.
-Read their labels and follow them.
+Please read their labels and follow them.

-Here are tips for keeping your BAC legal.
+Here are tips for keeping blood level low.

-- Stick with standard drink sizes.
+- Stick with standard drinks.
 Each has the same amount of pure alcohol.
 So it’s easier to keep track of your intake of pure alcohol that way.

 - Munch while drinking.